 - Be smart about where you park your vehicle: When possible, make sure to park your car in a well-lit area or in the vicinity of a security camera if you’re in a parking garage or other facility.
 Additionally, try to avoid dark or remote locations where no one would be able to see or hear your car being broken into.

 - Install an additional lock: Installing an additional locking device such as a wheel lock, pedal lock or steering wheel lock makes it extremely difficult for a thief to drive off with your car.
 Moreover, simply seeing the locks will deter many thieves from making an attempt.

 This is more about preventing potential thieves from breaking into your car in the first place.
 If a thief can see something they fancy the look of through your car windows, it’s quite likely that they’ll break into your car to nab it.
 So, remove all valuables from your car when you’re not in it – never leave items such as mobile phones, laptops, bags, sunglasses or other items of importance in sight in an unattended vehicle.

-Criminal Defence Lawyers Australia are based in Sydney and Parramatta who specialise in complex stealing and larceny charges across all courts.
+Criminal lawyers who specialise in complex stealing and larceny charges across all courts.